 The next monster activity are shape monster creations.
 I found a great book of eye stickers at my local craft store.
 Woohoo…..we can use these for sooo many things.

 I cut out some shapes from brightly colored construction paper.
 Then, we glued them down, added sticker eyes, and completed the monsters with crayons.

 This fine motor activity was inspired by a monster that I saw on Pleasantest Thing.
 Kids can create a monster by punching holes into a section of a paper towel tube.
 Then they add pipe cleaners and binder coils through the holes.
 The monster is completed with some silly sticker eyes.

 Do you want kids to create some truly innovative monsters?
 Create a monster themed tinker tray for them.
 You can use any type of age appropriate crafting materials in your monster tinker tray.
 Mine includes paper towel tubes, craft noodles, bottle caps, binder coils, googly eyes, puff balls, tooth picks, craft sticks, yarn, washi tape, glue, scissors and a hole punch.

 Are you looking for a monster movement activity?
 Here is a fun one.
 I used eye peeper rings for goofy monster eyes.
-I created crazy monster hair by tying pieces of metallic mesh tube ribbon and pipe cleaners to one of my hair ties.
-I placed the crazy hair tie around my fingers, then added a eye peeper ring …… tada ….an instant monster puppet.
+Next, I tied pieces of metallic mesh tube ribbon and pipe cleaners to one of my hair ties to make crazy monster hair .
+Finally, placed the crazy hair tie around my fingers, then added an eye peeper ring …… tada ….an instant monster puppet.
 Wouldn’t kids have fun dancing around with their own monster puppets?
 The perfect music is Laurie Berkner’s Monster Boogie.

 Draw a letter M on a piece of paper or use ABC Dot Worksheets.
 Kids can add “monster eyes” to the dots or along the letter as they practice the m sound, work on letter formation, letter recognition, and even fine motor skills.